Personal Injury Lawyer

 If a settlement cannot be reached, your case will be scheduled for a trial date.
 This will involve formal litigation and further steps that can be explained to you by your lawyer.

-Thank you to our friends and contributors at Wiseman Bray, PLLC for their insight into personal injury and the stages of a claim.
+Thank you to our friends and contributors at Patterson Bray, for their insight into personal injury and the stages of a claim.